This is the featured image of the Ambient House FX blog article.

 House is an increasingly popular style of electronic music, especially Minimalist House.
-It is usually built upon a “4 on the floor” kick pattern and features a lot of effect-heavy ambient sounds.
-I like to call these “Ambient FX”.
-You have probably heard many sounds like these in a variety of electronic genres including EDM and Trance.
+It is usually built upon a "4 on the floor" kick pattern and features a lot of effect-heavy ambient sounds.
+I like to call these "Ambient FX".
+You have probably heard many sounds like these in various electronic genres, including EDM and Trance.
 They are very effective assets for filling gaps between musical phrases and transitioning into a new section or repetition.
+Here, I will show you the process behind a few cool sound effects I made in FM8 and Massive.
+I used the house-style groove below…

 1. Open FM8

-3. Modulate F with E and modulate the level of E with D. Keep the amount very low for D. We will automate the level of E later.
+3. Modulate F with E and E with D. Keep the amount very low for D. We will automate the E level later.

 6. Change the ratio for operator D to something like 12.

-7. The carrier (F) should have a fairly standard ADSR envelope.
-Immediate attack, low sustain, and about a 300 ms decay and release.
-The envelopes for the modulators should look more like gates with some added release so that they don’t abruptly “turn off” while the carrier is still sounding.
+7. The carrier (F) should have a reasonably standard ADSR envelope—immediate attack, low sustain, and about a 300 ms decay and release.
+The envelopes for the modulators should look more like gates with some added release so that they don't abruptly "turn off" while the carrier is still sounding.
 You can keep the filter envelope a standard gate shape.

-9. Activate the arpeggiator and punch in a sixteenth note rhythm you like.
+9. Activate the arpeggiator and punch in a sixteenth-note rhythm you like.
 Keep it pretty static.
-I simply transposed one of the steps down a semitone, added some accents, and took out some notes.
-Make sure tempo sync is on but, one-shot and key sync are off.
-This way, you get an unpredictable rhythm each time you trigger it – a really neat generative function.
+I transposed one of the steps down a semitone, added some accents, and took out some notes.
+Ensure tempo sync is on, but one-shot and key sync are off.
+This gives you an unpredictable rhythm each time you trigger it - an elegant generative function.
 Turn the shuffle parameter up a little too.

 10. Add some reverb.